-In fact, the maligned Google Pixel Slate might actually offer a glimpse at what the future of Google Fuchsia will look like.
-Even if the tablet never runs the nascent OS, and doesn’t give us a clue about when Fuchsia actually comes out, it does provide some kind of union between Chrome OS and a mobile OS.
+Even the maligned Google Pixel Slate might actually offer a glimpse at what the future of Google Fuchsia will look like.
+While the tablet doesn’t give us a clue about when Fuchsia actually comes out, it does provide some kind of union between Chrome OS and a mobile OS.
 Google changed the UI of Chrome OS to be more palatable on tablet – bringing it closer to a unified OS across different families of devices.
 Whether it relates to Fuchsia remains to be seen, but we see it as a step in the right direction.

 Cut to the chase